 Some of Wisconsin's most scenic views can only be enjoyed by reaching the top of the state's majestic bluffs.
-Soaring hundreds of feet skyward, these rocky ridges often tower over lakes and rivers, and are typically accessible by hiking trail.
+Soaring hundreds of feet skyward, these rocky ridges often tower over lakes and rivers, and many make for great, heart-pounding hikes with friends.

-Bring along an encouraging companion or two; some trails can be challenging.
-You're climbing up a bluff, after all!
-But your efforts will be rewarded with incredible vistas and new memories.
-Here are four prime bluff trails to check out.
+While some of these trails are definitely challenging, your efforts will be rewarded with incredible vistas and new memories.
+Here are four prime Wisconsin bluff trails with nearby stops to refuel.

 Grandad Bluff – La Crosse

 Grandad Bluff soars 600 feet over the city of La Crosse, offering expansive views of the Mississippi River Valley, including neighboring Minnesota and Iowa.
-Drive to the top by following Main Street east, which eventually turns into Bliss Road.
-Once at the summit, which is a city park, savor the views from both a main overlook and a smaller, extended outlook.
-Bring quarters for the coin-operated binoculars to get the full experience.
+The easiest way to the top is to follow Main Street east, which eventually turns into Bliss Road.
+Once at the summit, which is a city park, savor the views from both a main overlook and a smaller, extended outlook; both are wheelchair accessible.
+Bring quarters for the coin-operated binoculars to extend your view even further.

-If you're a serious hiker, start your journey at any number of trails in Hixon Forest.
-At some point you'll need to segue onto the Oak Trail, which will deposit you onto Bliss Road.
-From here, it's another mile's hike along the paved road to the summit.
+If you're a serious hiker, start your journey at any number of trails in Hixon Forest, which offers ten miles of multi-use trails with breathtaking views.
+From there, segue onto the Oak Trail, which will deposit you onto Bliss Road.
+From there, walk the final steep mile along the paved road to the summit.

 After soaking in the bluff views, enjoy a meal at the family-favorite hangout Schmidty’s nearby.
-Or order carryout to savor at the picnic facilities on top of Granddad — everyone loves a tasty dinner with a view.
+Or take sandwiches to go to savor at the picnic facilities on top of Granddad — everyone loves a tasty dinner with a view.

 Brady's Bluff – Trempealeau